videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/integrate-hls/stop-hls.md

 # Stop HLS - Javascript

-This could refer to stopping the transmission of an ongoing HLS stream, which would mean the stream is no longer available to viewers.
+Stopping HLS refers to the process of halting the ongoing HLS stream transmission, indicating that the stream is no longer accessible to viewers.

 ## Stopping HLS

-`stopHls()` can be used to stop a interactive livestream of the meeting which can be accessed from the `meeting` object.
+The `stopHls()` method, accesible from the `meeting` object, is used to stop the interactive livestream of a meeting.

 ### Example